 - The link for your website and/or blog

-- Links or PDF files to any reading guides or lesson plans about your book, including ideas on how to use your book in a classroom
+- Links or PDF files to reading guides or lesson plans about your book, including readers theater scripts and storytime activities

-- Links to any audio, video, or written interviews with you about your book.
+- Audio, video, or written interviews with you about your book

 We will review these materials for possible inclusion in the TeachingBooks.net database.

-Please email your links to katie AT teachingbooks DOT net
+Please email your links to our Author and Publisher Liaison

 2. Submit your headshot to be displayed on TeachingBooks.net